 The Fund is an open-ended umbrella type variable capital company with segregated liability between sub-funds incorporated on 11 April, 2002 in which different Sub-Funds may be issued from time to time with the prior approval of the Central Bank.
 Prior to the issue of any Shares, the Directors of the Fund will designate the Sub-Fund in relation to which such Shares shall be issued.
 Shares will be issued to investors as Shares of a Class in a Sub-Fund.
 The Directors of the Fund may, whether on the establishment of a Sub-Fund or from time to time, create more than one Class in a Sub-Fund to which different levels of initial charges, fees and expenses, minimum investment, minimum holding, subsequent investment, designated currency and such other features as the Directors may determine may be applicable and shall notify the Central Bank in advance in relation to same.
-The assets of a Sub-Fund will be invested separately in accordance with the investment objective and policies of that Sub-Funds are added to the Fund, or closed, as the case may be.
+The assets of a Sub-Fund will be invested separately in accordance with the investment objective and policies of that Sub-Fund as set out in a Supplement to this Prospectus.
+Supplements may be added to or removed from this Prospectus as Sub-Funds are added to the Fund, or closed, as the case may be.
 As there exists segregated liability between each of the Sub-Funds, a Sub-Fund shall not be liable for obligations incurred in respect of another Sub-Fund and any liability incurred on behalf of or attributable to any Sub-Fund shall be discharged solely out of the assets of that Sub-Fund.